34

 "Ooofing!"
 He bellowed.
 "But you interrupted me!
 Bye!"

 He hung up.
-Until this day, I don't know what happened, and I still have no clue about who it was that actually called me.
+To this day, I don't know what happened, and I still have no clue who actually called me.
 Was it Kenji?
 Or a Kenji from an immediate future that could have happened?
 I have no clue, no idea.
-Personally, I think that bit of gridlock I was caught in ten years ago was designed so that those three phone calls could happen.
-One of those calls might have saved Kenji's life.
+That bit of gridlock I was caught in ten years ago was designed so those three phone calls could happen.
+One of those calls might have been the one that saved Kenji's life.

 No comments: